iwburns/id-tree/CONTRIBUTING.md

 - Include tests for your changes wherever appropriate.
 In particular, try to "prove" (if possible) that your changes do what they are supposed to.
 Also, show that the proper error messages are being returned when necessary.
+- Make sure you run `cargo fmt` (found [here](https://github.com/rust-lang-nursery/rustfmt)) on your changes or the travis build will likely fail.
+- It is not required to run `cargo clippy` (found [here](https://github.com/Manishearth/rust-clippy/)) on your changes, but I would greatly appreciate it.
+Please don't worry about making `clippy` 100% happy though, especially if you think a particular suggestion makes your code harder to read for some reason.
 - Don't forget to add yourself to the to the list of Contributors in the Readme!
 This is (of course) not required, but it is very much encouraged!